huenique/aliexpress-product-scraper/README.md

 ## Store Information Extraction

+**Note**: Store information extraction is available but disabled by default for faster processing and improved reliability.

+### Store Information Status

+- **Default Behavior**: Store fields (Store Name, Store ID, Store URL) are set to null by default
-The scraper includes advanced store information extraction capabilities:
+- **Focus**: The scraper prioritizes fast and reliable product listing data extraction
+- **Store Modules**: Store extraction modules exist in the codebase but are not actively used in standard operations

+### Store Data Fields

+If store extraction were enabled, the following fields would be available:

+- **Store Name**: Official store name on AliExpress
+- **Store ID**: Unique store identifier
+- **Store URL**: Direct link to the store page
+- **Extraction Method**: Which scraper method was used
+- **Retry Information**: Metadata about retry attempts (when applicable)

 ### Store Scraper Architecture

+The project includes a comprehensive store scraping system with:

 - **Dependency Injection Framework**: Flexible architecture supporting multiple scraper implementations
 - **MCP Playwright Integration**: VS Code optimized scraper using MCP browser functions
 - **Traditional Playwright Support**: Universal scraper for any Python environment
 - **Automatic Fallback**: Intelligent fallback between scraping methods
 - **Batch Processing**: Efficient concurrent processing with configurable limits

-### Store Retry System

-When `--enable-store-retry` is used, the enhanced scraper will:

-1. **Analyze Results**: Identify products with missing store information
-2. **Batch Retry**: Process failed URLs in configurable batches
-3. **Silent Operation**: Retry happens in background without interrupting main scraping
-4. **Update Results**: Seamlessly merge retry results back into the dataset
-5. **Metadata Tracking**: Add retry information for debugging and monitoring

-### Store Data Fields

-When proxy is configured and store extraction succeeds:

-- **Store Name**: Official store name on AliExpress
-- **Store ID**: Unique store identifier
-- **Store URL**: Direct link to the store page
-- **Extraction Method**: Which scraper method was used
-- **Retry Information**: Metadata about retry attempts (when applicable)
+However, these features are currently disabled in favor of faster product-focused scraping.

 ## Data Transformation